SAP-archive/builder-cli/docu/files/BuilderInputs.html.md

     <script src="https://builder.yaas.io/public/js/builderInputs.js"></script>
 ```

-Keep in mind that **builder.inputs** uses **angular-translate** module internally to provide localized error and help messages.
+Keep in mind that **builder.inputs** uses the **angular-translate** module internally to provide localized error and help messages.
 If you don't use it in your Builder module, you will need to include two additional files **before** `builderInputs.js`:

 ```html
     <script src="https://builder.yaas.io/public/js/vendor/angular-translate/angular-translate.js"></script>